roncewind/sz-jupyter/README.md

     roncewind/sz-jupyter
 ```

-or a more concise version:
+or a more concisely:

 ```console
 docker run -it -p 8888:8888 --rm --name jupyter -v $(pwd):/home/jovyan/work roncewind/sz-jupyter
 ```

+docker run -it -p 8888:8888 --rm --name jupyter -v ./senzing-examples:/home/jovyan/work/senzing-examples -v ./senzing-tutorials:/home/jovyan/work/senzing-tutorials roncewind/sz-jupyter

-This mounts the current directory as the `work` directory in the container.
+This mounts the current directory (`pwd`) as the `work` directory in the container.
 Any
 files saved into that directory will be saved outside the container and therefore
 not lost when the container is brought down.
+Any directory can be substituted for
+the `$(pwd)` in the command.
+EG `...-v /home/user/my/stuff:/home/jovyan/work`.
+Likewise,
+the local directory can be mounted in any directory.
+EG `...-v /home/user/my/stuff:/home/jovyan/stuff`.
+Multiple volumes may also be defined with addition `-v` parameters.
+Note:  you must
+use an absolute path to your host(local) directory.

 # Versioning